 Currently, we can offer lessons in guitar, cello, violin, flute, clarinet, saxophone, cornet and trombone.
 Most families choose a group lesson option, but it is possible to arrange solo lessons for an additional cost.

-Whichever instrument your child chooses, it will be important for them to practise very regularly if they are to get the most from the experience.
+Whichever instrument your child chooses, it will be important for them to practise regularly if they are to get a sense of joy in the process, in their achievements and play.
 Your child’s music teacher will communicate with you via your child’s music practice diary.
 At the end of each year, a formal written report is provided, which comes to you as part of your child’s end of year school report.

 To find out more about current availability and lesson fees, please contact Mrs Christine White in the school office.